EOSIO/eos/TUTORIAL.md

 This means your local blockchain is live, producing blocks, and ready to be used.

-For more information about the arguments to `nodeos` you can
+For more information about the arguments to `nodeos` you can use:
-use:

 ```
-nodes --help
+nodeos --help
 ```

 ## Creating a Wallet

 A wallet is a repository of private keys necessary to authorize actions on the blockchain.
 These keys are stored on disk encrypted using a password generated for you.
 This password should be stored in a secure password manager.

 ```
 $ cleos wallet create